-- 2.1 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents and enforcers, all who have views and concerns that require consideration as part of the licensing function. - 2.2 Before publishing this Policy Statement, the Licensing Authority consulted with Sussex Police, West Sussex Fire & Rescue Service, members of the Adur & Worthing Safer Communities Partnership, West Sussex Safeguarding Children Unit, The Drug & Alcohol Action Team, The Environmental Protection Team and the Head of Community Safety at West Sussex County Council, West Sussex Trading Standards Service, the Public Health Directorate of West Sussex County Council, Home Office Immigration Team and bodies representing local holders of premises licences, club premises certificates, personal licences, businesses and residents in the Borough. - 2.3 The Licensing Authority may, at its discretion, consult other persons/bodies when determining or reviewing this policy.
-Such other persons/bodies may include: - Other Council services;
+2.1 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents and enforcers, all of whom have views and concerns

+- 2.2 Before publishing this Statement, the Council consulted with Sussex Police, West Sussex Fire & Rescue Service, members of the Adur & Worthing Safer Communities Partnership, West Sussex Safeguarding Children Unit, The Drug & Alcohol Action Team, The Environmental Protection Team and the Head of Community Safety at West Sussex County Council, West Sussex Trading Standards Service, the Public Health Directorate of West Sussex County Council, Home Office Immigration Team and bodies representing local holders of premises licences, club premises certificates, personal licences, businesses and residents in the District.

+- 2.3 The Licensing Authority may, at its discretion, consult other persons/bodies when determining or reviewing this policy.
+Such other persons/bodies may include:

+- Other District Council services;

 - West Sussex County Council;

 - British Transport Police;

-- South Downs National Park Planning

-- 2.4 The Licensing Authority apportions proper weight to the views expressed by all the persons/bodies consulted before its Policy Statement takes effect.
+- Parish Councils

+- 2.4 Under the 2003 Act the Council has a legal duty to review its statement of policy at intervals of at least every 5 years and will seek to obtain consensus regarding the main elements of this Policy amongst stakeholder groups, to provide partnership working to achieve high standards and good practice.

-- 2.5 This policy will take effect on 12 December 2023.
-It will remain in force for a period of not more than five years and will be subject to review and further consultation prior to 12 December 2028.
+- 2.5 This policy will take effect on 14 December 2023.
+It will remain in force for a period of not more than five years and will be subject to review and further consultation prior to 14 December 2028.

-- 2.6 Amendments to the Licensing Act have introduced new adoptive powers in the form of:
+- 2.6 Amendments to the Licensing Act have introduced new adoptive powers in the form of

 - Early morning restriction orders

-- The late night levy.
+- Late night levy

 - Deregulation of late night refreshment

-The Licensing Authority has not introduced these measures but will consult on the adoption of these powers, or the re-introduction of a Special Saturation Policy, if at any time in the future the imposition of any of these measures is considered necessary to promote the Licensing Objectives.
+The Licensing Authority has not introduced these measures but will consult on the adoption of these powers, or the introduction of a Special Saturation Policy, if at any time in the future the imposition of any of these measures is considered necessary to promote the licensing objectives.